 Articles

-Don’t let Steve Walsh Choose the Lions team Posted about 11 years ago
+Don’t let Steve Walsh Choose the Lions team Posted over 11 years ago

 There were heroes aplenty on the Welsh side.
 Mike Phillips comprehensively outplayed Ben Youngs who had an absolute shocker, Adam Jones was the most influential player on the pitch, Jamie Roberts was back to his best and Leigh Halfpenny was superb at full back.
 But the man who influenced the margin of the result more than any other was referee Steve Walsh.